Which car models can I charge with the go-e Charger?

 The go-e Controller measures power flows in the building and controls an unlimited number of go-e Chargers in such a way that, with the appropriate configuration, they charge without drawing power from the grid (only charging with excess PV power).
 However, charging with surplus electricity is also possible while simultaneously using electricity from the grid.
 On top of that, the Controller adjusts the charging power of each go-e Charger depending on the available electricity in your building.
 In scenarios where high energy consumption might exceed the available power, the Controller automatically reduces the charging power of specified chargers, ensuring that you avoid blackouts and power shortages.

-For this purpose, the go-e Controller transmits the power values of the entire system, including battery storage (if included in the measurement), to all connected go-e Chargers.
+For this purpose, the go-e Controller transmits the power values of the entire system, including AC battery storage (if included in the measurement), to all connected go-e Chargers.

 The go-e Controller is used to record measured values in an electrical distribution system and make them available in a network.